onemorebruh/megara/README.md

 - [x] admin model in database
 - [ ] admin panel
 - [ ] acces to the database via webpage
+- [ ] ability to add new admin ONLY via webpage

 [ ] logic
 - [x] check for existing in db when registration